serilog-contrib/serilog-ui/README.md

 }
 ```

-If you set `AuthenticationType` to `Jwt`, you can set a jwt token and an `Authorization` header will be added to the request and for `Cookie` just login into you website and no extra step is required.
+If you set `AuthenticationType` to `Jwt`, you can set a JWT token and an `Authorization` header will be added to the request and for `Cookie` just login into your website and no extra step is required.

 Here is an example of how you can implement your own authentication and authorization: